 Mr. T has learned how to live with cancer.
 “I pity the fool who just gives up.
 We all gonna die eventually from something or other, but don’t be a wimp.
 Put up a good fight.
 Don’t sit around waiting on death.
 We can be tough.
 We can be determined.
 Go out and have some fun and make death find you!
 We can be living with cancer, not dying from it.
 We can be cancer survivors.”

-At the time of this article, Mr. T was seeking a publisher for his new book Cancer Saved My Life: Cancer Ain't for No Wimps, from which portions of this article are excerpted.
+Mr. T is currently seeking a publisher for his new book Cancer Saved My Life: Cancer Ain’t for No Wimps, from which portions of this article are excerpted.

 This article was published in Coping® with Cancer magazine, March/April 2000.